MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 ---
-title: "Business unit data separatation and Role-based access control (Public preview)"
+title: "Business unit data separation and Role-based access control (Public preview)"
 description: "Learn how to use buiness units in Customer Insights to separate data." ms.date: 01/10/2023 ms.reviewer: mhart